cms-opendata-workshop/workshop-lesson-jetmet/_episodes/01-jetmet.md

 simultaneous collisions, called "pileup", during each "bunch crossing" of the LHC, so particles from multiple collisions coexist in the detector.
 There are various methods to remove their contributions from jets:

- * Charged hadron subtraction (CHS): all charged hadron candidates are associated with a track.
+ * Charged hadron subtraction [CHS](http://cms-results.web.cern.ch/cms-results/public-results/preliminary-results/JME-14-001/index.html): all charged hadron candidates are associated with a track.
 If the track is not associated with the primary vertex, that charged hadron can be removed from the list.
 CHS is limited to the region of the detector covered by the inner tracker.
 The pileup contribution to neutral hadrons has to be removed mathematically -- more in episode 3!
- * PileUp Per Particle Identification (PUPPI): CHS is applied, and then all remaining particles are weighted based on their likelihood of arising from pileup.
+ * PileUp Per Particle Identification (PUPPI, available in Run 2): CHS is applied, and then all remaining particles are weighted based on their likelihood of arising from pileup.
 This method is more stable and performant in high pileup scenarios such as the upcoming HL-LHC era.

 ## Accessing jets in CMS software